MuhammdRehman/Paint-Brush/README.md

 # Paint-Brush OOP Project

 Welcome to the Paint-Brush project!
 This is an object-oriented Python project using the Tkinter library that allows users to create and edit images with a variety of tools and functionalities.
+I try to make it like actual MS Paint.

 ## Features